RebuildRobotics/CombatBot_BeetleESP32C3_BLE-Gamepad/README.md

   - Allowlist allows only gamepads added into it to connect.
 It is crucial for security because it prevents unwanted connections.
   - Connected controllers can be added to list or removed from it with buttons above in controls list.
   - List will be reseted when reuploading script into ESP and "Erase All Flash Before Sketch Upload" is enabled from tools.
-    If having problems and list is not reseted from controller or from script upload go to line: "// Bluepad bluetooth allowlist" in setup() and make changes mentioned and reupload script.
+  - List can be hard reseted by grounding GPIO 2 shortly when esp has power turned on.
   - More from allowlist:
     https://bluepad32.readthedocs.io/en/latest/FAQ/
     https://github.com/ricardoquesada/bluepad32/blob/main/src/components/bluepad32/include/bt/uni_bt_allowlist.h

   ****************************************
-  Bluepad32 is separate project from this program and has nothing to do with this project except this script is using their board manager for gamepads.
+  Bluepad32 is separate project and has nothing to do with this project except this script is using their board manager for gamepads.
   If you have need to support this project remember them before me, because without them this project wouldn't been achieved.
   ****************************************